shondhi1232/Api-Automation/README.md

 -Newman

 ## senario
- #As Admin
-  -Login in to the system
+  -Login in to the system as Admin
   -Create Agent
   -Create Customer
   -Deposit to Agent

- #As Agent
-  -Login in to the system
   -Deposit to Customer

- #As Customer
-  -Login in to the system
   -Withdraw money
   -Send money
   -Check balance